 Contextual internal links, in contrast, are embedded within the body of a page.
 Contextual links point to pages that have similar content that would interest users.

-Effective use of internal links is essential for improving the rank of your pages and improving the user experience.
+Effective use of internal links is essential for improving SEO and improving the user experience.